pprakhar30/EEGSignalAnalysis/README.md

 - Develop Context Based Word Familiarity rather than the Unigram approach that we have made use of, make use of N-gram Word Apporach to understand how an individual percieves the meaning of a word

 ## References
-- [EEG Signal Image Construction and Model for Classification][7] Paper
+- [LEARNING REPRESENTATIONS FROM EEG WITH DEEP RECURRENT-CONVOLUTIONAL NEURAL NETWORKS][7] Paper

 ## License
 MIT